Marek-Chalabis/Stock-buyer-microservices/README.md

 # Stock-buyer-microservices

+> Project is still under development

-> Connected microservices/app to handle and report stock trade fills
+> Connected microservices and reporter app to handle and report stock trade fills

 ## Table of contents